sowmyarshetty/ai-case-study/README.md

 ### What technologies would this additional product or service utilize?

-* Fujifilm Medical Systems U.S.A.
-Inc., offered the latest version of Synapse RIS (radiology information system)

-* “Synapse RIS has integrated EHR into a powerful radiology management tool that can enhance workflow and increase the productivity of radiology practices,” said Jim Morgan, vice president of medical informatics, Fujifilm.
-“The platform offers the flexibility needed to support additional stages of meaningful use criteria, as well as other government regulations that may be forthcoming.”

-* Synapse RIS integrates with Synapse PACS (Picture Archiving and Communication System) and has additional productivity enhancing features for radiologists such as:
+* This product can integrate well with Synapse RIS (radiology information system).
+Synapse RIS integrates with Synapse PACS (Picture Archiving and Communication System) and has additional productivity enhancing features for radiologists such as:
    *  An interactive analytics dashboard that provides a visual snapshot of key performance indicators
    * Peer review capabilities directly integrated into the diagnostic process
    * Urgent findings for providing closed-loop communications and compliance
    * Patient portal capabilities to empower patients, reduce wait times and satisfy meaningful use criteria

+* “Synapse RIS has integrated EHR into a powerful radiology management tool that can enhance workflow and increase the productivity of radiology practices,” said Jim Morgan, vice president of medical informatics, Fujifilm.
+“The platform offers the flexibility needed to support additional stages of meaningful use criteria, as well as other government regulations that may be forthcoming.”

 * Synapse Cloud Services - Synapse Cloud Services seamlessly hosts, archives, and protects enterprise imaging data.

 https://www.itnonline.com/content/fujifilm-demonstrates-meaningful-use-stage-ii-requirements-radiology-professionals